Review Analysis Conclusion

 How to Compare Reviews Effectively

 Focus on reviews that mention the specific piercing location and gauge used.
-A five-star review from a customer using 16G lip labret hardware is more relevant to your needs than a generic “looks nice” comment.
+A five-star review from a customer using a 16G lip labret is more relevant to your needs than a generic “looks nice” comment.
 Look for repeated themes: if several buyers say the 4 mm balls run slightly large or that the threads are sharp, factor that into your decision.

 Photos uploaded by purchasers are often more accurate than marketing renders.
 Check whether the balls seat flush against the post and whether the threading appears clean and uniform.